 It is important to note that members are responsible for all items issued on their card.
 If a library card is lost or stolen report it immediately so that a ‘stop’ can be placed on the card to avoid its misuse.

 Return or renew items by the due date.
 If an item is 28 days overdue, charges will be linked to your card and as soon as the item is returned those charges will be removed.

-Items should be returned in the same condition as the day they are borrowed.
+Items should be returned in reasonable condition.
 Members are liable for the actual cost to Sunshine Coast Libraries of damaged or lost items plus a $5 processing fee.
 Replacement items cannot be accepted as an alternative to paying the fee.
 No refund will be given if lost items are found.

-A parent or guardian must be a guarantor for the membership of a child under 16 and must sign the child’s library membership card.
+A parent or guarantor must be a guardian for the membership of a child under 16 and must sign the child’s library membership card.
 The guarantor is responsible for items borrowed on the card including the selection and care of items and use of the internet and library equipment.
 The guarantor is responsible for accuracy of contact details on the child’s membership.